GoogleCloudPlatform/cloud-bigtable-examples/scala/spark-wordcount/README.md

     // Read rows
     $ cbt -project=$GOOGLE_CLOUD_PROJECT -instance=$BIGTABLE_INSTANCE read $BIGTABLE_TABLE

-The Spark application will create the table specified on the command line (based on `$BIGTABLE_TABLE`) unless exists already.
+The Spark application will create the table specified on the command line (based on `$BIGTABLE_TABLE`) unless it already exists.

 ## Run locally using Cloud Bigtable